BanklessTimes

 • The CONY EFF pays a large dividend but has a catch.

-Coinbase stock remains in a bear market after falling by over 55% from its highest point last year, a drop that has coincided with the ongoing crypto winter.
+Coinbase stock remains in a bear market after falling by over 55% from its peak last year, a decline that has coincided with the ongoing crypto winter.
 This article explores whether the 72% yielding CONY is a better buy.

 Coinbase Pays No Dividend, But CONY Does

-Coinbase, like many technology companies, does not pay a dividend despite making substantial profits.
+Coinbase, like many technology companies, does not pay dividends despite substantial profits.
 The most recent results revealed that the company made $6.8 billion in annual revenue last year and a net profit of over $2.57 billion.

-Coinbase prefers to use its free cash flow to repurchase its stock, a move meant to boost its earnings-per-share (EPS).
+Coinbase prefers to use its free cash flow to repurchase its stock, a move intended to boost earnings per share (EPS).

-It repurchased 3.3 million shares worth over $850 million in the fourth quarter.
-It has repurchased shares worth $1.7 billion, which has helped to offset the dilution related to its share-based compensation.
+It repurchased 3.3 million shares, valued at over $850 million, in the fourth quarter.
+It has repurchased shares worth $1.7 billion, helping offset dilution from its share-based compensation.
 Also, it recently launched a new $2 billion repurchase.

 Instead, income investors who are bullish on Coinbase stock may want to consider the YieldMax COIN Option Income Strategy ETF (CONY), which pays a variable but high dividend yield of over 70%.

-CONY achieves this by leveraging the concept of covered calls, where a fund manager uses some cash to buy an underlying asset and then take a call option on the same asset.
+CONY achieves this by leveraging the concept of covered calls, in which a fund manager uses cash to buy an underlying asset and then takes a call option on the same asset.

 In this case, the fund buys a stake in derivatives tracking Coinbase shares and then sells call options on the same.
 This approach helps it to capture the option premium, which rises in periods of high volatility, and distribute it to investors.